 To keep passengers healthy, cruise lines are using vaccines and testing as the cornerstones of their plans.
 Ships sailing require vaccination for nearly all passengers who are eligible.

-In addition to vaccines, cruise lines require tests for all passengers before boarding, even if they have the shot.
+In addition to vaccines, cruise lines require tests for all passengers before boarding in the United States, even if they have the shot.

 While some lines are allowing a small number of unvaccinated passengers sail, more restrictions are usually placed on these guests.
 For instance, multiple tests are required before and during sailing.
 Travel insurance is required in many instances.
 Some areas of the ship may be off-limits if a passenger doesn’t have the shot.